 5.03 In distributing the draft report, or portions thereof, to the Respondent, the RIO will inform the recipient of the confidentiality under which the draft report is made available and may establish reasonable conditions to ensure such confidentiality.
 For example, the RIO may require that the recipient sign a confidentiality agreement.

 5.04 The RIO will assist the Formal Investigation committee in finalizing the draft investigation report, including ensuring that the Respondent’s comments are included and considered, and transmit the final investigation report to the DO.
-The DO will determine in writing: (1) whether the institution accepts the investigation report, its findings, and the recommended institutional actions; and (2) the appropriate institutional actions in response to the accepted findings of research misconduct.
+The DO will determine in writing: (1) whether the institution accepts the investigation report, its findings, and the recommended institutional actions; and (2) the appropriate institutional actions in response to the accepted findings of research misconduct to be recommended to the Provost.
 If this determination varies from the findings of the Formal Investigation committee, the DO will, as part of his/her written determination, explain in detail the basis for rendering a decision different from the findings of the Formal Investigation committee.
 Alternatively, the DO may return the report to the Formal Investigation committee with a request for further fact-finding or analysis.

 5.05 When a final decision on the case has been reached, the RIO will normally notify both the Respondent and the Complainant in writing.
 After informing the appropriate officials, the DO will determine whether funding sources, law enforcement agencies, professional societies, professional licensing boards, editors of journals in which falsified reports may have been published, collaborators of the Respondent in the work, or other relevant parties should be notified of the outcome of the case.
 The RIO is responsible for ensuring compliance with all notification requirements of funding or sponsoring agencies.